Cloud Foundry Environment Variables

 VCAP_APP_PORT

-Deprecated name for the PORT variable defined above.
+Deprecated name for the PORT variable.

 VCAP_APPLICATION